Kuadrant/authorino/docs/features.md

 ## Overview

-We call _features_ of Authorino the different things one can do to enforce identity verification & authentication and authorization on requests against protected services.
+We call _features_ of Authorino the different things one can do to enforce identity verification & authentication and authorization on requests to protected services.
 These can be a specific identity verification method based on a supported authentication protocol, or a method to fetch additional auth metadata in request-time, etc.

 Most features of Authorino relate to the different phases of the [Auth Pipeline](./architecture.md#the-auth-pipeline-aka-enforcing-protection-in-request-time) and therefore are configured in the Authorino [`AuthConfig`](./architecture.md#the-authorino-authconfig-custom-resource-definition-crd).
-An _identity verification feature_ usually refers to a functionality of Authorino such as the [API key-based authentication](#api-key-identityapikey) implemented by Authorino, the [validation of JWTs/OIDC ID tokens](#openid-connect-oidc-jwtjose-verification-and-validation-identityoidc), and authentication based on [Kubernetes TokenReviews](#kubernetes-tokenreview-identitykubernetes).
-Analogously, [OPA](#open-policy-agent-opa-rego-policies-authorizationopa), [JSON pattern-matching](#json-pattern-matching-authorization-rules-authorizationjson) and [Kubernetes SubjectAccessReview](#kubernetes-subjectaccessreview-authorizationkubernetes) are examples of _authorization features_ of Authorino.
+An _identity verification/authentication feature_ usually refers to a functionality of Authorino such as the [API key-based authentication](#api-key-authenticationapikey), the [validation of JWTs/OIDC ID tokens](#jwt-verification-authenticationjwt), and authentication based on [Kubernetes TokenReviews](#kubernetes-tokenreview-authenticationkubernetestokenreview).
+Analogously, [OPA](#open-policy-agent-opa-rego-policies-authorizationopa), [pattern-matching](#pattern-matching-authorization-authorizationpatternmatching) and [Kubernetes SubjectAccessReview](#kubernetes-subjectaccessreview-authorizationkubernetessubjectaccessreview) are examples of _authorization features_ of Authorino.

 At a deeper level, a _feature_ can also be an additional functionality within a bigger feature, usually applicable to the whole class the bigger feature belongs to.
-For instance, the configuration of the location and key selector of [auth credentials](#extra-auth-credentials-credentials), available for all identity verification-related features.
-Other examples would be [_Identity extension_](#extra-identity-extension-extendedproperties) and [_Response wrappers_](#extra-response-wrappers-wrapper-and-wrapperkey).
+For instance, the configuration of how [auth credentials](#extra-auth-credentials-authenticationcredentials) expected to be carried in the request, which is broadly available for any identity verification method.
+Other examples are: [_Identity extension_](#extra-identity-extension-authenticationdefaults-and-authenticationoverrides) and [Priorities](#common-feature-priorities).

 A full specification of all features of Authorino that can be configured in an `AuthConfig` can be found in the official [spec](../install/crd/authorino.kuadrant.io_authconfigs.yaml) of the custom resource definition.

 You can also learn about Authorino features by using the [`kubectl explain`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#explain) command in a Kubernetes cluster where the Authorino CRD has been installed.
-E.g. `kubectl explain authconfigs.spec.identity.extendedProperties`.
+E.g. `kubectl explain authconfigs.spec.authentication.credentials`.

-## Common feature: JSON paths ([`valueFrom.authJSON`](https://pkg.go.dev/github.com/kuadrant/authorino/api/v1beta1?utm_source=gopls#ValueFromAuthJSON))
+## Common feature: JSON paths ([`selector`](https://pkg.go.dev/github.com/kuadrant/authorino/api/v1beta2?utm_source=gopls#ValueOrSelector))

-The first feature of Authorino to learn about is a common functionality, used in the specification of many other features. _JSON paths_ have to do with reading data from the [Authorization JSON](./architecture.md#the-authorization-json), to refer to them in configuration of dynamic steps of API protection enforcing.
+The first feature of Authorino to learn about is a common functionality used in the specification of many other features. _JSON paths_ are selectors of data from the [Authorization JSON](./architecture.md#the-authorization-json) used in parts of an AuthConfig for referring to dynamic values of each authorization request.

-Usage examples of JSON paths are: dynamic URL and request parameters when fetching metadata from external sources, dynamic authorization policy rules, and dynamic authorization responses (injected JSON and Festival Wristband token claims).
+Usage examples of JSON paths are: dynamic URLs and request parameters when fetching metadata from external sources, dynamic authorization policy rules, and dynamic authorization response attributes (e.g. injected HTTP headers, Festival Wristband token claims, etc).

 ### Syntax